alttch/bma-info/roboplc/flashing.rst

    specify the remote url, key and timeout.
 If specified, the values are stored in the *robo.toml* file.

-The file must be placed into the projects root directory and named *robo.toml*.
+The file must be placed into the root directory of the project and named *robo.toml*.
+If a project has no *Cargo.toml* or its present in a subfolder, *robo.toml* from the current directory is used.
+The following options are
-The following options are available:
+available:

 .. code:: toml